Frame-Payments/frame-react-native/README.md

 const customers = await frame.customers.list();
 ```

+> **Important:** Never hardcode your Frame secret key in your app bundle or source control.
+Your secret key should be fetched at runtime from your own backend after the user has authenticated.
+This keeps the key out of the binary and allows it to be rotated server-side without an app update.
+>
+> ```ts
+> // Fetch key from your backend after login
+> const { frameApiKey } = await myBackend.getConfig();
+> const frame = new FrameSDK({ apiKey: frameApiKey });
+> ```
+>
+> The example app hardcodes a key for convenience — do not replicate this pattern in production.

 ## Security

+- **Never bundle your secret key**: Fetch your Frame secret key from your backend at runtime rather than embedding it in the app.
+Anyone with access to your IPA or APK can extract bundled secrets.
-- **API key**: Use your Frame **secret** key only in a secure context.
-Do not commit it to source control; use environment variables or a secure config.
+- **API key**: Do not commit your secret key to source control; use environment variables or a secrets manager on your backend.
 - **Production**: Disable `debugMode` in production to avoid logging sensitive data.
 - Payment card data is handled by the native Frame SDKs (Evervault, etc.) and never touches your JS bundle.